sanjaykm098/sanjaykm098.github.io/README.md

 ### Major Projects

-- **School ERP:** A comprehensive Educational Resource Planning system similar to ClassOn.
+- **School ERP:** A comprehensive Educational Resource Planning system similar to School ERP.
 - **School CMS:** A Content Management System tailored for schools.
 - **Driver Payroll:** A payroll system designed for drivers.
 - **Fleet Management Software:** A software solution for managing fleets of vehicles.